open-source-tabletop/witchlight-site/_explore/mythology/the-eldren.md

 title: The Eldren
 category: Mythology
 order: 6
+description: "The Eldren, an ancient fae race once ruling in the Umbra, vanished under mysterious circumstances, leaving behind a realm now wild and decaying yet imbued with their potent, lingering strength."
 ---

-The Eldren, known to some as the Fae, were an ancient and inscrutable race that once thrived in a realm called the [Umbra](/explore/geography/the-umbra.html).
+The Eldren, known to some as the Fae, were an ancient and inscrutable race that once thrived in a realm called the [Umbra](/explore/locations/the-umbra.html).
 Unlike human civilizations, the Eldren did not construct buildings; their existence was interwoven with the very fabric of the magical world.
 Their mastery of magic was unparalleled, and their civilization flourished in harmony with the natural forces of the Umbra.

 However, the Eldren are now gone, their presence faded into myth and legend.
 The circumstances of their disappearance remain shrouded in mystery, with only hints of a dark calamity that led to their downfall.
 Some believe that a cataclysmic force or an internal strife of unimaginable magnitude brought an end to their era.